 There’s something hypnotic and empowering about the bang of a high-powered firearm.
 Hunters, marksmen, and gun enthusiasts from all walks of life love it.
-But some guns have more firepower than others.
+Some guns have more firepower than others.
 What about the .700 Nitro Express?

-There’s a certain amount of firepower that has come to be expected from the pool of guns common among most buyers around the world.
+There’s a certain amount of firepower expected from the pool of guns common among most buyers around the world.

 While these guns are readily available at most gun stores around the country, the same can’t be said for all guns.
 And, not surprisingly, digging a little deeper is necessary if you want the big boom.